Web Scraping Netflix: How to do it?

 Start by extracting the section name.
 This is a bit tricky as some sections use the span tag while others use the h2 tag.

-So, use an extra try-except block to handle both cases.
+So, use another try-except block to handle both cases.

 try: